Marye Jean Ireland Hoover, Youngstown, Ohio

 She married her beloved Charles H. Hoover on September 3, 1950, moving to Youngstown in 1954.
 They shared 57 years of blessed marriage and six wonderful children.

-She was a devoted mother and grandmother and cared for her husband with deep devotion, as well.

-Charles “The One,” passed on to be with his Lord and Savior on December 9, 2007.
+She was a devoted mother and grandmother and cared for her husband with deep devotion as well.
+Charles “The One” passed on to be with his Lord and Savior, December 9, 2007.

-She leaves to be remembered by her six children, Theresa Ann (David) Thoresen, Charles Kenneth (Michele) Hoover, Marye Kay Erickson, Thomas Edward Hoover, all of Youngstown, Lori Jo (James) Haydu of Winnabow, North Carolina and Lynn Ellen (Benn) Forte of Leesburg, Florida.
-Marye Jean also leaves an extensive list of grandchildren; stepgrandchildren; great-grandchildren; stepgreat-grandchildren; sisters-in-law, Barbara Ireland of Belpre, Ohio, Helen (Lee) Mills of Falmouth, Virginia and several nieces and nephews.
+She leaves to be remembered by her six children, Theresa Ann (David) Thoresen, Charles Kenneth (Michele) Hoover, Marye Kay Erickson and Thomas Edward Hoover, all of Youngstown, Lori Jo (James) Haydu of Winnabow, North Carolina and Lynn Ellen (Benn) Forte of Leesburg, Florida.
+Marye Jean also leaves an extensive list of grandchildren, stepgrandchildren, great-grands, stepgreat-grands; sisters-in-law, Barbara Ireland of Belpre, Ohio and Helen (Lee) Mills of Falmouth, Virginia and several nieces and nephews.

 Besides her parents and her husband, Marye Jean was preceded in death by an infant sister, Alice Ann and brothers, William D. Ireland and Dan Ireland.

-Friends may call on Wednesday from 2:00 – 2:45 p.m., at Lane Family Funeral Homes, Canfield Chapel, followed by the memorial service at 3:00 p.m.
+Friends may call on Wednesday, October 5 from 2:00 – 2:45 p.m. at Lane Family Funeral Homes, Canfield Chapel, followed by the funeral service at 3:00 p.m.

 Memorial contributions may be made to Hospice of the Valley, 5190 Market Street, Youngstown, OH 44512.